Covering Cancer?

 The article included statements from the Tobacco Industry Research Council and several physicians who cast doubt on the evidence that smoking caused cancer.
 The issue featured an advertisement for Kent cigarettes (Lorillard) on its back cover.

-“The War on Cancer: A Progress Report” (9 pages)
+“The War Against CANCER: A PROGRESS REPORT” (9 pages)

 Cover story